Global Ties internship influenced Global Learning alumna

-In the Spring of 2017, Nannette Boza graduated from FIU with the Global Learning Medallion and Peace Corps Prep certificate.
+Nannette Boza graduated from FIU with the Global Learning Medallion and Peace Corps Prep certificate in Spring 2017.
 This profile highlights her experience interning with Global Ties Miami and provides a brief update on what she’s doing now.

 Internships with Global Ties Miami are advertised through our Global Learning Medallion program, so sign up today if you’d like to receive our internship alerts!